 Q: Where did DC Sharp go!?

 A: Pardon the inconvenience, we wanted to improve our site to make our products and services more accessible.
 You can reach the shop at 855-685-0011 or email Derek or Ryan @districtcutlery.com.
+And you can still visit our shop at Union Market, 1309 5th St. NE, Washington DC 20002.

 Q: I want to buy a cool knife.
 Do you sell any?